 - Sensitivity of the teeth to temperature change – hot or cold

 - An open, draining sore in the gums that may also cause a bitter taste in the mouth

 - Bad breath

-Drain the abscess – The most effective way to treat an abscessed or infected tooth is to establish drainage of the infection.
+The most effective way to treat an abscessed or infected tooth is to drain off the infection.
 A small incision into the abscess will help the pus drain out.
 The dentist may also debride and irrigate or wash the area of infection with saline.
 Debridement is removal of dead or necrotic tissue that will never heal.

-Antibiotic therapy – It is not always easy or possible to drain the abscess.
+It is not always easy or even possible to drain the abscess.
 A serious dental infection can “neutralize” the effects of local anesthetics making it very difficult to numb the patient for treatment.
 Infected lower molars are especially difficult to numb in the presence of a serious infection.
-In these cases a patient needs to be placed on an appropriate antibiotic to reduce the infection so that the local anesthetics can be effective for comfortable treatment.
+In these cases, a patient needs to be placed on an appropriate antibiotic to reduce the infection, so the local anesthetics can be effective for comfortable treatment.

-Root canal – A root canal is a dental procedure to remove the nerve, arteries and vein in the center of the tooth root.
-In an infected tooth, a root canal can help drain the abscess.
+A root canal is a dental procedure to remove the nerve, arteries and vein in the center of the tooth root.
+In an infected tooth, a root canal can help remove infection and drain the abscess.
 When the infection heals, the tooth is restored with a crown to increase the strength and preserve the tooth.

-If there is increased swelling or fever despite antibiotic therapy, the dental patient may need to be seen in a hospital setting.
-Contact your Dentist for a referral to an Oral Surgeon with hospital privileges to treat you.
-Don’t get “lost in a hospital emergency room” that may not have expertise with dental emergencies.
+If there is increased swelling or fever despite antibiotic administration and other treatments, the dental patient may need to be seen in a hospital setting.
+We’ll need to partner with a local oral surgeon who has hospital privileges in these cases, but we will be your advocate every step of the way to ensure you don’t get “lost” in the hospital emergency room, dealing with physicians who may not have the expertise to handle the situation.

 Is a Tooth Abscess Considered a Dental Emergency?